gerbera/gerbera/doc/ui.rst

 You can add items to the database view, making them accessible to UPNP clients.
 A successful addition of a filesystem item results in that item being indexed and available in the Database view.

+If the file is listed in "Database > PC Directory", then Gerbera already knows about it, and clicking "add" does not do anything.

 Database View
 ~~~~~~~~~~~~~